jackcrane/math/content/pages/slice-volume.md

 ---
 title: "8.1.2: Finding volumes by slicing"
-description: "This cheat sheet covers using integrals to find volumes of objects defined by functions."
+description: "This reference sheet covers using integrals to find volumes of objects defined by functions."
 ---

 # Calculating the area of a region under a curve

-> This cheat sheet covers using integrals to find volumes of objects defined by functions.
+> This reference sheet covers using integrals to find volumes of objects defined by functions.

 ## Introduction